 Many of you may be asking - what is Innovation?

-You may ask - what is so bad about taking less risks?
+You may ask - what is so bad about taking fewer risks?
 Why should I innovate and increase my chance of failure?

 Alongside improving productivity, innovating also helps to meet the needs of customers.
 Customers are a vital part of a business's success, and especially as society changes, so do the needs of customers and the community.

-A product or service that a business provides may be suited exactly to the customers needs today, but they may change completely the next day.
-To be able to continue to grab hold of customers attention, a business needs to be able to analyze the market/trends and be able to see what customers yearn for, understand what they may desire in the future, and be able to innovate new solutions to customers needs before they can have time to complain or raise their voice.
+A product or service that a business provides may exactly suit the customer's needs today, but they may change completely the next day.
+To be able to continue to grab hold of the customer's attention, a business needs to be able to analyze the market/trends and be able to see what customers yearn for, understand what they may desire in the future, and be able to innovate new solutions to customers needs before they can have time to complain or raise their voice.

 One final area that innovating can improve and provide is allowing for a company to stand out.
 It is prevalent and obvious that as a business, one may face a wide variety of competitors within whatever industry one is in.
 Many times, it is difficult to be able to compete and stand out amongst the crowd.
 However, one way to be able to do this is through innovation.

-Being able to adapt, analyze, and comprehend what customers, what the community, and what society wants and needs is extremely important.
-People and businesses that are able to take steps to innovating, create new innovations, or find innovative consultants are those who are able to grow immensely: increased presence, reputation, and success – all of this can be achieved through innovation.
+Being able to adapt, analyze, and comprehend what customers, the community, and society wants and needs is extremely important.
+People and businesses that are able to take steps to innovate, create new innovations, or find innovative consultants are those who are able to grow immensely: increased presence, reputation, and success – all of this can be achieved through innovation.

 Not innovating is not an option in this day and age.
 As our society is constantly changing and growing, innovating has become more important than ever.